 As stated earlier, ADA’s current prices make it an attractive asset for both beginners and experienced traders.

-Yet, just because investing in Cardano is highly accessible that doesn’t mean you should risk all your savings.
-One should never invest more than they can afford to lose.
+Yet just because investing in Cardano is highly accessible that doesn’t mean you should risk all your savings.
+Never invest more than they can afford to lose!